pengzhenghao/PengZhenghao.github.io/_pages/about.md

 Before moving to UCLA, I already worked with Prof. Zhou and conducted researches for years and earned my MPhil degree in the Multimedia Lab at the Chinese University of Hong Kong.
 I got my Bachelor degree at Shanghai Jiao Tong University. ([Pronunciation of my name](pronunciation))

-My research interests cover multi-agent RL (for potential usage in open-world games) and human-AI interaction (like playing with AI).
+My research interests cover multi-agent behavior modeling and human-in-the-loop agent learning.
 Hope you enjoy my works!